evansbenj/BIO722.md/2_preparing_a_reference_genome.md

 `ln -s /1/scratch/ben/rhesus_chromosomes/chr9.fa .`

-Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.
-This can be done in three steps:
+Before we map our data to this reference genome, we need to generate an some files (1-3 below) that will be used in the mapping process.

-1. Make an index file.

-    The `bwa` command tells the computer to execute the bwa program.
-The `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `my_monkey_chromosome/chr`ZZZ`.fa`.
-The `-a bwtsw` flag specifies the indexing algorithm for `bwa` to use.
+1. `bwa` needs an index file to assist with read mapping.
+Conveniently, the `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `my_monkey_chromosome/chr`ZZZ`.fa`.
 This step will take a few minutes.
 If you are feeling adventurous (and I hope you are!), you can do this in a screen like this:

   `screen -S make_an_index_file`